 All freshman and new program participants must complete at least 2 hours of ACE weekly for the entire first quarter of participation, regardless of their GPA.

-If you are participating in athletic study tables or receiving out-of-class help from a teacher, this time can count toward your tutoring requirement.
-You will need to stop in to tutoring and check in with Regina to let her know about your arrangement.
+If you are participating in athletic study tables or receiving out-of-class help from a teacher, this time can count toward your ACE requirement.
+You will need to stop into check-in with staff to have your arrangement approved.

 Each month, you will attend a workshop relating to such topics as study skills, stress management, financial aid for college, etc. Many of these workshops are led by Beloit College faculty.